Said Abdullahi Deni: Population census

 In September 2014, the Ministry of Planning and International Cooperation published a preliminary population census for Somalia.
 It is the first such governmental initiative in over two decades.
 The UNFPA assisted the Ministry in the project, which is slated to be finalized ahead of the planned plebiscite and local and national elections in 2016.
 According to Minister of Planning Said Deni and Deputy Prime Minister Ridwan Hirsi Mohamed, the census will facilitate the implementation of Vision 2016 and general development projects in the country.
 The Ministry of Planning also indicated that the preliminary census data suggests that there are around 12,360,000 residents in the nation, and that it plans to conduct a census of Somali expatriates.

 President of Puntland

+Puntland presidential election

-Puntland parliament has elected a new president on January 8, 2019 in a hotly contested presidential election.
+The Puntland parliament elected a new president on 8 January 2019 in a hotly contested presidential election.

-Former Federal Minister for Planning and International Cooperation Said Abdullahi Deni and Mr. Ahmed Elmi Karash were elected as President and Vice-President of Puntland, respectively, on Tuesday.
+Former Federal Minister for Planning and International Cooperation Said Abdullahi Deni and Ahmed Elmi Karash were elected as President and Vice President of Puntland, respectively.